 Can math ever be as fun as the outdoors?

-Let’s look into Yasmeen’s journey, a single parent of four children, two of which are already out of the house working and saving up for college.
+Let’s look into Yasmeen’s journey, a single parent of four children, two of whom are already out of the house working and saving up for college.

 For her youngest two children, only one of them has been able to overcome his challenges with math.